apache/arrow/docs/source/format/CProtocol.rst

 Comparison with the Arrow IPC format
 ------------------------------------

-Pros of the C data protocol vs. the IPC format:
+Pros of the C data interface vs. the IPC format:

 * No dependency on Flatbuffers.
 * No buffer reassembly (data is already exposed in logical Arrow format).
 * Zero-copy by design.
 * Easy to reimplement from scratch.

-Pros of the IPC format vs. the data protocol:
+Pros of the IPC format vs. the data interface:

 * Works accross processes and machines.
 * Allows data storage and persistency.